makbeta/contact-form-7/README.md

 ### Keep Uploaded Files
 In some instances the uploaded files must be kept.
 This repository also provides for this solution.
-**Note** be sure that your upload folder is a private folder, not a publically accessible one to ensure security and integrity of the server.
+**Note**, be sure that your upload folder is a private folder, not a publically accessible one, to ensure security and integrity of the server.

 To implement: